digidem/digital-democracy.org/_posts/blog/2020-03-06-blockchain.markdown

-**The entire business model of Silicon Valley breaks down without monopolistic control of user data & interaction, and this is why this approach hasn’t been pursued by many in the technology industry to date.**  However, in a value-driven nonprofit like Digital Democracy, we’ve been able to prioritize this peer-to-peer development model because it’s what works the best for our partners.
+**The entire business model of Silicon Valley breaks down without monopolistic control of user data & interaction, and this is why this approach hasn’t been pursued by many in the technology industry to date.**  However, in a values-driven nonprofit like Digital Democracy, we’ve been able to prioritize this peer-to-peer development model because it’s what works the best for our partners.
 Unlike a company or government, we’re able to listen and respond to concerns of marginalized groups that have no money or political clout.
 Our